Guidance: Payments Compliance Notices (HTML)

 What are payments compliance notices?

 1. A payments compliance notice is a notice setting out the extent to which, over a reporting period of 6 months, the contracting authority has paid its invoices in accordance with the term set out in section 68(2) of the Procurement Act 2023 (Act).
-It also includes other reporting requirements (set out in regulation 38(2)(c)) relating to when invoices were paid.
+It also includes other reporting requirements (set out in regulation 38(2)(c) of the Procurement Regulations 2024) relating to when invoices were paid.

 2. Contracting authorities are required to publish a payments compliance notice on the central digital platform (see paragraph 45 for more information on commencement and place of publication).
 The purpose of this notice is to provide transparency over contracting authorities’ compliance with the Act and, more specifically, how promptly they pay their suppliers.
 Publication of payments compliance notices should incentivise faster payment, and allow contracting authorities’ payment practices to be directly comparable with those of the private sector.

-3. This guidance should be read in conjunction with the guidance on electronic invoicing and payment, which provides further guidance on payments which is helpful when collating information for the payments compliance notice.
+3. This guidance should be read in conjunction with the guidance on electronic invoicing and payment, which will provide further information on payments and may be helpful when collating information for the payments compliance notice.

 What is the legal framework that governs payments compliance notices?

-4. Section 69(1) of the Act requires that a contracting authority must publish a payments compliance notice within 30 days of the end of a ‘reporting period’ (see paragraph 12 below) if, during that reporting period, it made a payment under a public contract or a sum became payable under a public contract.
+4. Section 69(1) of the Act requires that a contracting authority publish a payments compliance notice within 30 days of the end of a ‘reporting period’ (see paragraph 11 below) if it made a payment under a public contract or a sum became payable under a public contract during the reporting period.

 5. Regulation 38 sets out the information that must be included in a payments compliance notice published under section 69(1).